omm-prakash/Sentiment-Prediction-on-Movie-Reviews-Using-SKLearn/README.md

 Starting with Data Cleaning, I meticulously sifted through the dataset, ensuring the foundation of our analysis was robust.
 Feature Engineering followed suit, where I unearthed valuable insights and transformed raw text into meaningful features that illuminated the sentiment-laden context.
 I dedicated efforts to Data Preprocessing to foster uniformity and readiness, equipping the data for the subsequent Model Training phase.
 I tuned and fine-tuned various algorithms through rigorous experimentation, seeking the best performers.
 The culmination of these endeavors led me to discover a model that displayed remarkable prowess in sentiment prediction.
 Reviewing my Models, I witnessed the algorithms evolve and adapt to the sentiment nuances within the movie reviews.

 In the vast sea of sentiment, my model emerges as a steadfast guide, deciphering the sentiments that shape our cinematic experiences.
 With a resounding F1-score of **0.88458**, I have harnessed the potential of machine learning to contribute to a deeper understanding of human expression in the realm of movie reviews.

+Future scope would be to use non-linear neural network models on the data.
+I have only applied linear models to get the highest possible score for the data.
+Deep learning models from NLP could significantly improve scores.